yayegeyay/yayegeyay.github.io/_posts/2025-06-24-version-control-for-vibe-coders-part-1.md

 **The Strategic Problem:** In traditional software, code changes go through rigorous testing and deployment processes.
 But prompt modifications are often made directly in production, creating unpredictable behavior that can damage customer relationships and business performance.

-**The Business Impact:** After analyzing 23 different AI companies, I found that uncontrolled prompt changes were causing an average of $340K in annual revenue loss through customer churn, support costs, and operational inefficiency.
+**The Business Impact:** After analyzing 23 different AI companies, we found that uncontrolled prompt changes were causing an average of $340K in annual revenue loss through customer churn, support costs, and operational inefficiency.

 ### Building the AI Operations Infrastructure

-I developed a systematic approach to prompt management that treats prompts as first-class code assets requiring the same operational discipline as traditional software:
+We developed a systematic approach to prompt management that treats prompts as first-class code assets requiring the same operational discipline as traditional software:

 **The `/prompts` Architecture:**
 - **Centralized Repository:** All prompts stored in version-controlled files alongside application code